This Day In Writing History

 During his time at Stanford, Kesey volunteered to participate in Project MKULTRA at the Menlo Park Veterans' Hopital.
-Funded by the CIA, the project was a study of the effects of psychoactive drugs such as LSD, psilocybin, and mescaline on people.
+Funded by the CIA, the project was a study of the effects of psychoactive drugs such as LSD, psilocybin, and mescaline on the human mind.

 Kesey would later write many accounts of his experiences with psychoactive drugs, both during Project MKULTRA and in private experimentation.
 His role as a guinea pig for the government project and his interaction with the patients at the veterans' hospital would serve as the inspiration for his classic debut novel.

-One Flew Over The Cuckoo's Nest, published in 1962, was narrated by a mental patient - a docile half-Indian giant known as "Chief" Bromden, who pretends to be a deaf-mute.
-Chief tells the story of Randle Patrick McMurphy, an amiable transferee from a prison work farm.
+One Flew Over The Cuckoo's Nest, published in 1962, was narrated by a mental patient - a docile half-Indian giant known as Chief, who pretends to be a deaf-mute.
+He tells the story of Randle Patrick McMurphy, an amiable transferee from a prison work farm.

 Convicted on a battery charge, McMurphy feigns insanity in order to serve out the remainder of his sentence in a mental hospital.
-With no real medical authority in charge, the ward is run by "the Big Nurse," Nurse Ratched, a sadistic tyrant who rules her patients with an iron fist - and three strong young orderlies.
+With no real medical authority in charge, the ward is run by "the Big Nurse," Nurse Ratched - a sadistic tyrant who rules with an iron fist and three strong young orderlies.

 McMurphy constantly antagonizes Nurse Ratched with his rebellious attitude and disruptive behavior, which includes running poker games, making comments about her figure, and inciting his fellow patients to exercise their rights by voting to watch the World Series on TV.